rapidspeciation/biodiversity_genomics_course/exercises/00_more_unix.md

 sed 's/OZ/MecPoly1_/g' chromosome_file.txt
 ```

 This is just a small demonstration of what it is possible to do with sed.
-It is a very useful tool, especially for file conversion and well worth getting more familiar with.
+It is a very useful tool, especially for file editing and conversion, well worth getting more familiar with.

 ## Pipe - combining commands